Package 'pemultinom'

 Description

 Doing statistical inference on l1-penalized multinomial regression via debiased Lasso (or desparisified Lasso).
-This function implements the algorithm described in Tian et al. (2023), which is an extension of the original debiased Lasso (Van de Geer et al. (2014); Zhang and Zhang (2014)) to the multinomial case.
+This function implements the algorithm described in Tian et al. (2024), which is an extension of the original debiased Lasso (Van de Geer et al. 2014; Zhang and Zhang.
+2014; Javanmard, A. and Montanari, A. (2014)) to the multinomial case.

 Usage